Five Questions Answered about Local Issues.

 2. Yes, Rich would allow some vacation rentals, regulated and capped.

 What does this mean?
 The arguments on both sides of the "Airbnb" rental debate are valid: Left unchecked, vacation rentals do have the potential to drive up home prices and leave threatened neighborhoods hollowed-out, mini-versions of vacation towns like Myrtle Beach and Hilton Head with few local residents and no racial or economic diversity.
-We can also admit that renting to tourists is an economic necessity for some and that Asheville has a long tradition of "boarding houses" and live-and-let-live attitude.
+We can also admit that renting to tourists is an economic necessity for some and that Asheville has a long tradition of boarding houses and live-and-let-live attitude.
 A reasonable compromise by reasonable people can happen, but it is not the current city policy, which pairs draconian bans and fines in some areas with unregulated STRs downtown and in the RAD, and is inflexible about accessory apartments and other arrangements, even when they make sense.
 The compromise should come from caring and committed people on both sides, something like the Option 2 presented to council in 2016.
-Rich's preference will be for Conditional Use Permits approved by Planning and Zoning Commission for vacation rentals, that takes into account each applicant's particular circumstances (parking, neighborhood attitudes, number of other rentals on the block) with a hard cap at 3% of the housing in any defined neighborhood, maximum one unit per landlord, and preference for locally-based landlords over out-of-area speculative investors.
-Where the legality of any rule is in question, as in most of the above proposals, Rich would allow it to be resolved in court.
+Rich's preference will be for Conditional Use Permits approved by Planning and Zoning Commission or another committee for vacation rentals, that takes into account each applicant's particular circumstances (parking, neighborhood attitudes, number of other rentals on the block, local or outside ownership.)
+We should strive to shut out absentee serial landlords and keep numbers of participants stable, protecting hot neighborhoods from being swallowed up, by whatever legal mechanisms possible.
+Where the legality of any rule is in question, Rich would allow it to be resolved in court.
 It's time to move on, bring a black market out of hiding, and give some reassurance and peace to neighborhoods forced onto opposite sides of this.

 3. Yes, Rich still supports the Basilica Park.